Estradiol - Supplementation, Perimenopause, Safety, and Beyond - A Total Review

 Newer studies are showing that GPER activation is actually tumor-suppressive!:

-low protein expression of GPER is not only significantly associated with clinicopathological and molecular features of aggressive behaviour but also significantly associated with adverse survival of breast cancer patients.
+low protein expression of GPER is not only significantly associated with clinicopathological and molecular features of aggressive behavior but also significantly associated with adverse survival of breast cancer patients.

 GPER functions as a tumor suppressor in triple-negative breast cancer cells